-Prior to producing our draft Drought Plan, we run a pre-consultation exercise with our stakeholders to help identify any key issues that we need to account for in the development of our Plan.
+Prior to producing our draft Drought Plan, we ran a pre-consultation exercise with our stakeholders to help identify any key issues that we need to account for in the development of our Plan.

 This is undertaken early in the process so that the results can influence the drought management strategies we include in the Plan.
 As with our other strategic plans, full consultation is an essential component in the production of our Drought Plan.
-We submit our draft Drought Plan to the Welsh Government at the end of March 2019 and, subject to there being no outstanding issues of national security or commercial confidentiality, we anticipate being directed to commence public consultation on our Plan by June/July.
+We submitted our draft Drought Plan to the Welsh Government at the end of March 2019 and were directed to publish the draft plan for consultation on the 25th July 2019 for 8 weeks, closing on 19th September.
+During the consultation process we: